SkygearIO/features/features/101-design-webhooks/design.md

 skygear sends webhooks for events that happen in your app, and are designed to help a developer to monitor events, sync database, and many other use cases.

-When one of events is triggered, skygear sends a HTTP POST payload to the webhook's configured URL.
+When one of events is triggered, skygear sends a HTTP POST with a payload to the webhook's configured URL.

 ## SYNC and ASYNC hooks